jan-hen-hel/micro-segmentation/experiment-2/Readme.md

 disconnecting devices from the network.
 This results in establishing and terminating RSNA/WPA session, which will in consequence attach / de-attach ports at the OpenVSwitch (OVS) bridge.

-For the TP-Link kasa HS110 smart plug the process is follows
+For the TP-Link kasa HS110 smart plug the onboarding process is implement follows:

 0. Precondition: smartphone is connected to WLAN, Plug is not
 1. User opens companion app and starts onboarding process
 2. App asks users to put plug into pairing mode (press button 5 secs)
-3. App asks user to disconnect from its regular WLAN and connect to the onboarding-WLAN hosted at the plug instead
+3. App asks user to disconnect from its regular WLAN and connect to the onboarding WLAN hosted at the plug instead
 4. App asks user for WLAN credentials and sends them to the smart plug
-5. Smart Plug connects to the WLAN, App asks user to connect to his / her regular home WLAN.
+5. Smart Plug connects to the WLAN, app asks user to connect to his / her regular home WLAN.
 6. Both app and smart plug contact the vendor's cloud and finalize the process.

 The OVS bridge reacts to port changes in steps 3., 4. and 5.
 These changes are at odds with the static configuration in experiment-1.